-Ioanna Tourkochoriti is a legal scholar working in the field of human rights, comparative law, international law, constitutional law, antidiscrimination law, philosophy of law, political and moral philosophy.
-She is currently a Wertheim Fellow at the Labor and Worklife Program at Harvard Law School working on a book project comparing U.S. and E.U.
-Employment Discrimination Law.
-She taught at Harvard for the past six years and a half holding various appointments.
-Her most recent appointment was as a Lecturer on Law and Social Studies at the Committee on Degrees in Social Studies at Harvard University.
+Ioanna Tourkochoriti is a legal scholar working in the field of human rights, jurisprudence, constitutional law, comparative law, political theory.
+For eight years she held various research and faculty appointments at Harvard University.
+She was a Wertheim Fellow with the Labor and Worklife Program at Harvard Law School and a Lecturer on Law and Social Studies at the Committee on Degrees in Social Studies at Harvard University.
 She is currently a Lecturer above the Bar at the School of Law of the National University of Ireland Galway.
 During Academic Year 2019-2020 she was a Visiting Fellow at LSE's Law Department.

 Apart from being a legal theorist she has also practical experience as a lawyer.
-She has handled human rights cases at the European Court of Human Rights.
-She has also served as an Investigator with the Greek Ombudsman (Human Rights Division).
+She has handled human rights cases at the European Court of Human Rights and she has served as Investigator with the Greek Ombudsman (Human Rights Division).
 In this position she mediated in cases of complaints of the citizens against the government for violations of their rights and authored numerous reports proposing solutions to the Greek Government towards a more efficient public administration respectful of citizens' rights.
 She authored several landmark policy papers in the area of human rights law, which are cited in numerous academic works in law, political theory, history of art.